 What are the most common abuses a website owner is likely to encounter?

-One common scam is the creation of “shadow” domains that funnel users to a site by using deceptive redirects.
+One common scam is creating “shadow” domains that funnel users to a site using deceptive redirects.
 These shadow domains often will be owned by the SEO who claims to be working on a client’s behalf.
-However, if the relationship sours, the SEO may point the domain to a different site, or even to a competitor’s domain.
+However, if the relationship sours, the SEO may point the domain to a different site or even to a competitor’s domain.
 If that happens, the client has paid to develop a competing site owned entirely by the SEO.

 Most search engine optimizers don’t use this type of tactic, but it does exist.
-I don’t think that this was a well thought out name by the inventors of the process described in this document.
+Unfortunately, I don’t think that this was a well-thought-out name by the inventors of the process described in this document.

 URL mapping with shadow page support